 Angel’s in the “Out” Field

-Pacino’s Roy Cohn is hammy and not nearly as evil as the original play probably made him (while Cohn has been more forgotten than redeemed since the play first came out his nemesis Ethel Rosenberg (Streep again) reputation has suffered greatly in the past ten years.
-While Pacino is very good Streep is simply brilliant in the very well written role of a Mormon mother lost in New York.
-Her character simply surprises both the other characters and the audience by not sticking to our preconceived notions.
+Pacino’s Roy Cohn is hammy and not nearly as evil as the original play probably made him (while Cohn has been more forgotten than redeemed since the play first came out his nemesis Ethel Rosenberg (Streep again) reputation has suffered in the past ten years.
+While Pacino is very good Streep is brilliant in the very well written role of a Mormon mother lost in New York.
+Her character surprises both the other characters and the audience by not sticking to our preconceived notions.

-Creative and surprisingly fun Angels in America runs a little long (as a miniseries is wont to do) but is worth a look.
+Creative and fun Angels in America runs a little long (as a miniseries is wont to do) but is worth a look.